structr/structr/structr-app/src/main/resources/structr/docs/articles/Operations/Application Lifecycle.md

 Structr provides two deployment mechanisms: application deployment and data deployment.

-Application deployment exports the structure of your application — schema, pages, templates, shared components, widgets, files marked for export, security settings, and business logic.
+Application deployment exports the structure of your application: Schema, pages, templates, shared components, widgets, files marked for export, security settings, and business logic.
 This is everything needed to recreate the application on another system, but it does not include users, groups, or any data created during normal use of the application.

 Data deployment exports the actual objects stored in your database.
 You select which types to export, making this useful for migrating user data, creating test datasets, or synchronizing content between environments.